keep your letter hands numb

 Long ago, I stopped searching for magic meanings around me.
 The combination of plain old randomness and the mind’s pattern-seeking impulses completely satisfies my need to explain the world rationally, with all its apparent intentionality and all its improbable wonder.
 I relish my collected phrases not as messages, but as evidence of another language, one spoken not exactly by me, but rather by my mind, perhaps when it thinks I’m not watching.
 If these delectable strings of drivel are just synapses firing on autopilot, running their maintenance software, they are still priceless finds, capable of inspiring creative and analytical thinking in my waking life.

 As a writer and namer, I admit I occasionally scan my bedside journal for inspiration when I need to stoke the fire of divergent thinking.
 (To be exact, it’s not the journal I’m scanning, but the Evernote log into which the journal contents are periodically transferred.)
 There are also some lines of this dream code that I don’t share anywhere, because I’ve used bits of them as my online passwords, for the way they manage to combine both the necessary randomness and that irresistible personalized sentimentality that usually gives most passwords away.

-Humorous and poetic, inspiring and practical, these seemingly poignant sequences of words are satisfying for many reasons, but maybe their greatest value lies in the way they chronicle the elusive process of observing and recording them.
-For me, anyway, it is this feat that bridges reality and the mysteries of the mind in a way that ranks among my most amazing experiences.
+Humorous and poetic, inspiring and practical, these seemingly poignant sequences of words are satisfying for many reasons, but maybe their greatest value lies in the way they chronicle my elusive process of observing and recording them in the first place.
+For me, anyway, it is this feat that bridges the everyday and the mysteries of the mind in a way that ranks among my most amazing experiences to date.